digital-asset/daml/README.md

 ## Contributing to Daml

 We warmly welcome [contributions](./CONTRIBUTING.md).
 If you are looking for ideas on how to contribute, please browse our [issues](https://github.com/digital-asset/daml/issues).
-To build and test DAML:
+To build and test Daml:

 ### 1. Clone this repository